RarelyCharlie/rarelycharlie.github.io/_howto/diary.md

 ### Where to put your diary

-You can put your personal diary anywhere in the forum, but there are two places specially set aside for diaries:
+You can put your personal diary anywhere in the forum, but there are three places specially set aside for diaries:

 [Diary Entries & Connections](https://www.7cups.com/forum/GeneralSupport_28/DiaryEntriesConnections_1597/) in General Support\\